Website Designed and Maintained By:

 Fax: (636) 256-0626

-Ari L. Holtz, Ph.D., Licensed Psychologist
+Ari L. Holtz, Ph.D.

 Dr. Holtz is a past President of the St. Louis area’s largest multi-disciplinary professional organization of psychotherapists, Psychotherapy St. Louis.
 You can also visit his Psychology Today profile here.